 My goals for writing this are two-fold.
 First, it’d been a long time since my last blog post.
 I usually average 7-10 posts a year and this will only be the second one.
 Second, I’ve been meaning to offer some tips/tutorials for mixed effects modelers who are still new to the craft.
 Mixed effects modeling is my method of choice for evaluating and explaining social/political phenomenon.
 I think I’ve become pretty good at it over the past 10 years, but everything I know I ultimately taught myself through trial and error.
 Stackoverflow is nice but I was always reticent to post there to search for answers I feel I should’ve known already.
 It does mean that while everything I know is self-taught, I’ve learned a lot of tricks along the way and I think it would be good to share them.

 Here, I start what might be a series of similar posts with one of the nagging issues of mixed effects modeling: computation time.
 Computation time can drag in the mixed effects modeling framework in R because

-lme4, the most popular mixed effects modeling tool in R, performs a myriad of convergence checks that can drag on forever.
-Modeling several hundred thousand observations (like I routinely do with the World Values Survey) can compound the problem.
+lme4, the most popular mixed effects modeling tool in R, performs a myriad of convergence checks that can take a lot of time.
+Nothing is easily parallelized (to the best of my knowledge) and the computation time issue is worse in the Bayesian framework as well.
+Modeling several hundred thousand observations (like I routinely do with the World Values Survey) can further compound the problem.

-Here, I offer some tips on how to make the most computation times by selecting the fastest optimizer and, importantly, benchmarking the fast optimizer you choose against a series of different optimizers using the
+Here, I offer some tips on how to make the most of your computation time by selecting the fastest optimizer and, importantly, benchmarking the fast optimizer you choose against a series of different optimizers using the

 allFit function.
 I will start with the sample data I’ll be using for this post.